cetz-package/cetz/draw.typ

   },
 ),)

-// Push a group
+/// Push a group
-//
+///
-// A group has a local transformation matrix.
+/// A group has a local transformation matrix.
-// Groups can be used to get an elements bounding box, as they
+/// Groups can be used to get an elements bounding box, as they
-// set default anchors (top, top-left, ..) to the bounding box of
+/// set default anchors (top, top-left, ..) to the bounding box of
-// their children.
+/// their children.
-//
+///
-// - name        (string): Element name
+/// - name (string): Element name
-// - anchor      (string): Element origin
+/// - anchor (string): Element origin
-// - body (draw|function): Children or function of the form (ctx => array)
+/// - body (draw,function): Children or function of the form (ctx => array)
 #let group(name: none, anchor: none, body) = {
   ((
     name: name,